-On First People, you can learn the legend of four hunters who chased a magical bear into the sky, only to become trapped forever in the heavens.
+On First People, you can learn “The Hunting of the Great Bear,” the Iroquois legend of the Big Dipper, in which four hunters chase a magical bear into the sky, only to become trapped forever in the heavens.
 Show your kids the Big Dipper as you retell this legend around the campfire.

 Scary campfire stories

-Telling this story from Boy Scout Trail about a trip down a long, dark road and the hidden item found at the end of the scary journey is all about constantly building the suspense -- what camper doesn't love that?
-For added surprise, you can shout, "a ghost!" instead of saying "a pink jellybean" at the end.
+The “Pink Jellybean” story, found on Boy Scout Trail, takes kids on a scary journey down a long, dark road in search of a hidden item.
+This story is all about constantly building the suspense — and what camper doesn’t love that?
+For added surprise, you can shout, “a ghost!” instead of saying “a pink jellybean” at the end.

 Campfire stories for younger kids

-This well-loved story about three goats who meet a troll when trying to cross a bridge has a little bit of suspense while never becoming too scary for your younger campers.
+This well-loved Norwegian folktale “Three Billy Goats Gruff,” shared via AmericanLiterature.com, is the story about three goats who meet a troll when trying to cross a bridge.
+The story has a little bit of suspense while never becoming too scary for your younger campers.

 Interactive campfire stories

-Use a story starter bag like the one from Cool Mom Picks to let kids help you tell the story.
-The kids will love being in the role of storyteller, and this method of storytelling also allows you to weave a tale that's appropriately scary or funny.
+Try this story starters grab bag (with free printables!) from Cool Mom Picks to let kids help you tell the story.
+The kids will love being in the role of storyteller, and this method of storytelling also allows you to weave a tale that’s appropriately scary or funny.

-This story told in song from Miss Lucy's Playground Songs takes children on an interactive journey through nature toward finding a bear and then running back home to safety.
+This favorite “Going on a Bear Hunt” story, via All Nursery Rhymes, takes children on an interactive journey through nature toward finding a bear and then running back home to safety.
 Kids will love the different hand movements and sounds that accompany the story.

 Funny campfire stories